RNA-dependent RNA polymerase: Distribution

 RdRps are highly conserved in viruses and are related to telomerase, though the reason for this was an ongoing question as of 2009.
 The similarity led to speculation that viral RdRps are ancestral to human telomerase.

-The most famous example of RdRp is in the polio virus.
+The most famous example of RdRp is in poliovirus.
 The viral genome is composed of RNA, which enters the cell through receptor-mediated endocytosis.
 From there, the RNA acts as a template for complementary RNA synthesis.
 The complementary strand acts as a template for the production of new viral genomes that are packaged and released from the cell ready to infect more host cells.
 The advantage of this method of replication is that no DNA stage complicates replication.
 The disadvantage is that no 'back-up' DNA copy is available.

 Many RdRps associate tightly with membranes making them difficult to study.
 The best-known RdRps are polioviral 3Dpol, vesicular stomatitis virus L, and hepatitis C virus NS5B protein.

 Many eukaryotes have RdRps that are involved in RNA interference: these amplify microRNAs and small temporal RNAs and produce double-stranded RNA using small interfering RNAs as primers.
-These RdRps are used in the defense mechanisms and can be appropriated by RNA viruses.
+These RdRps are used in defense mechanisms and can be appropriated by RNA viruses.
 Their evolutionary history predates the divergence of major eukaryotic groups.

 Replication

-RdRp differs from DNA dependent RNA polymerase as it catalyzes RNA synthesis of strands complementary to a given RNA template.
+RdRp differs from DNA-dependent RNA polymerase as it catalyzes RNA synthesis of strands complementary to a given RNA template.
 The RNA replication process is a four-step mechanism: